Yandex Cloud

 • Fee for a DNS zone and DNS requests (see Cloud DNS pricing).

-• Fee for using the computing resources of each L7 load balancer (see Application Load Balancer pricing).
+• Fee for using computing resources of each L7 load balancer (see Application Load Balancer pricing).

-• Fee for public IP addresses for cluster nodes and L7 load balancer (see Virtual Private Cloud pricing).
+• Fee for public IP addresses for cluster nodes and L7 load balancers (see Virtual Private Cloud pricing).

-• Fee for Cloud Logging: Writing and storing data (see Cloud Logging pricing).
+• Cloud Logging fee for data logging and storage (see Cloud Logging pricing).

 Getting startedGetting started